2.New Crypto Tax Regime from Personal Perspective (shareholders & founders).

 • Remaining profit = €920,000

 If distributed to a Non-Dom Cyprus resident shareholder, dividend taxation may be minimal under current rules.
-This demonstrates why structuring is crucial for high-profit operations.
+This illustrates why structuring remains valuable for high-profit operations — even though the 8% rate would also have applied had those gains been realised personally.